-- A. To organize socials/dinners in the Family Center - B. To organize fundraisers. - C. To organize and plan the end-of-year school activities. - D. To organize and tabulate the Oleson's sales receipts, Campbell soup labels, Spartan UPC codes, and Box Tops for Education. - E. To organize room parents for each grade.
+- A. To organize socials/dinners in the Family Center - B. To organize fundraisers. - C. To organize and plan the end-of-year school activities. - D. To organize and tabulate the Oleson's sales receipts - E. To organize room parents for each grade.